Kansas Federal Criminal Defense Attorneys

 While our founding partner has a national reputation, he also is joined by a team of highly skilled and experienced lawyers including several former federal prosecutors.
 Our record of winning includes 69 of 70 federal jury trials and protecting the professional license of a hundred percent of our clients.
 When defendants are facing life-altering federal charges or federal investigations, they seek outthe insider knowledge that Oberheiden, P.C. can provide.

 Our team of more than a dozen attorneys brings exhaustive experience with federal regulatory agencies that conduct investigations and prosecutions.
 This background allows us to have unique insight into weaknesses in federal prosecutor cases, common federal law enforcement mistakes, subtle aspects of statutory safe harbor provisions, and other factors essential to effective defense.
 Since our attorneys have investigated similar cases in the past as former prosecutors and defense attorneys, we understand where to concentrate our attention when scrutinizing and attacking forensic tests, law enforcement procedures, search and seizures, and questioning of our clients.
-This background litigating thousands of cases involving civil or criminal liability in federal court has equipped our Kansas federal defense attorneys with the capacity to dissect the prosecutor’s case to pursue the best possibleoutcome for our clients.
+This background litigating thousands of cases involving civil or criminal liability in federal court has equipped our Kansas federal criminal defense attorneys with the capacity to dissect the prosecutor’s case to pursue the best possibleoutcome for our clients.

 Reasons Individuals Confronting Criminal and Civil Liability Trust Us

 The law firm of Oberheiden, P.C. has crafted a solid record of success while handling over a thousand grand jury matters and more than 500 trials.
 We have successfully defended people from all walks of life.
 Some of the factors that motivate people to seek us out include:

 National Results: There are many good law firms that handle cases in any of the states where we maintain an office, but a miniscule number of firms have successfully defended cases in over 25 U.S. states.